Eastern Frontier Rifles: The Eastern Frontier Rifles Band

-Although buglers were appointed in 1907 in the Dacca Battalion of the Eastern Bengal and Assam Military Police, which was later renamed EFR Battalion, they did form a part of the Band Party.
-In 1920, 20 gorkhas were discharged sepoys of Gurkha Regiments were recruited for the band and one as bugler.
-In 1909, 6 gorkhas were enlisted for the band and one as a bugler.
-In 1912, this battalion received a set of six bagpipes from Charles Bayley, Lieutenant-Governor of Eastern Bengal and Assam in recognition of their excellent services.
+Buglers were appointed in 1907 in the Dacca Battalion of the Eastern Bengal and Assam Military Police, later renamed the EFR Battalion, forming part of its band party.
+Gurkha soldiers, including discharged sepoys, were recruited in 1909 and 1920, with one serving as a bugler.
+In 1912, the battalion received six bagpipes from Lieutenant-Governor Charles Bayley in recognition of its service.

-The band of the EFR 1st Battalion is known as the State band of the West Bengal Government.
-Its splendid performances during combined Police parades, Republic Day parades, state functions at Raj Bhavan and visits of foreign dignitaries like the Emperor of Ethiopia, Prime Ministers of the People's Republic of China, Poland, Romanian People's Republic, Argentina, Queen Elizabeth II, King of Nepal, President of Indonesia and others were appreciated by all who were present at those occasions.
-Whenever any state function is held in West Bengal, the services of this band party are requested to add colour to the occasion.
+The band of the EFR 1st Battalion, known as the State Band of the Government of West Bengal, performs at police parades, Republic Day events, Raj Bhavan ceremonies, and other state functions.
+It has also performed for visiting foreign dignitaries, including heads of state and government from multiple countries, and is regularly invited to enhance official state occasions in West Bengal.

+Achievements in sporting events

 Ex.
 Sub.
 Surbir Gurung of this battalion represented West Bengal in the All India Championship Shooting Competition in 1958 and National Championship Shooting Competition in 1959 held at Calcutta, New Delhi and Bangalore, respectively and won 1st and 2nd prizes.
 In sports, EFR personnel are always to be reckoned with: Sub.
 Major Tiken Ram Kachari and Naik/Sub.
 Saban Ram Kachari of this battalion are well known figures in hockey who attained national prominence.
 Naik Bachpan Lohar and Rifleman Anil Rava of the 1st Battalion represented West Bengal for the Agha Khan Gold Cup in 1977.
 Shri Bir Bahadur Chhetri who represented India in the Olympic hockey tournament in 1976 and 1980 at Montreal and Moscow, respectively, was Lance Naik of this battalion.

-Occasional cultural functions with traditional dances and music are organised in the battalion for the recreation of the Eastern Frontier Rifles personnel and their family members.